 Reviewers of his ten nonfiction books have called him “shiningly eloquent” (New York Times Book Review), “masterful” (Washington Post Book World), and “perhaps the best writer in American journalism” (Wall Street Journal).
 His biography The Death and Life of Malcolm X, is considered a seminal work in the field.
 He was the lead co-author of Charlie Company: What Vietnam Did To Us, a New York Times best-seller, and Quest for the Presidency 1992, selected by the Wall Street Journal as one of the five best books on modern presidential campaigns.

-More recently, he has turned to genre-bending detective fiction, with The Last Minstrel Show (2012) , The Shape-Shifters (2015), and Students of Pain, (2018).
-The fourth book in the series, A Trail of Blood,, is pending publication.
-A fifth is in progress.
+More recently, he has turned to genre-bending detective fiction, with The Last Minstrel Show (2012), The Shape-Shifters (2015), Students of Pain, (2018), and A Trail of Blood (2019), all available on Amazon.
+Book five in the series in progress.

 Goldman was married for 41 years to Helen Dudar, an award-winning newspaper and magazine writer.
 In the last year of her life, he edited and published The Attentive Eye, a collection of her journalism.
 She died of breast cancer in 2002.